-Currently no effective treatment exist for Dry AMD.
-Some trials have indicated the benefits of taking special supplementation to decrease the progression of Dry AMD, and patients are encouraged to ask the eye care professional about these supplementations.
-A healthy lifestyle, the cessation of smoking and regular eye examinations is higly recommended.
+Currently no effective treatment exist for dry AMD.
+Some trials have indicated the benefits of taking special supplementation to decrease the progression of dry AMD, and patients are encouraged to ask the eye care professional about these supplementations.
+A healthy lifestyle, the cessation of smoking and regular eye examinations is highly recommended.

-Please feel free to contact your eye care professional to make an appointment if you or a family member are worried about Age related Macular Degeneration(AMD).
+Please feel free to contact Dr. MC Niemand's rooms to make an appointment if you or a family member are worried about Age related Macular Degeneration(AMD).